2nd Annual

 Health Intersections Pty Ltd

-Grahame Grieve is HL7's Product Director for "FHIR" - the leading healthcare data exchange standard of the future.
+Grahame Grieve is HL7's Product Director for FHIR® - the leading healthcare data exchange standard of the future.
 Grahame has a background in laboratory medicine, software vendor development, clinical research, open source development and has also conceived, developed and sold interoperability and clinical document solutions and products in the Australian market and around the world.

 Linkedin ->